oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 * A response file with details of your environment.
 * Template files you can easily modify or add to as required.

-> Note: Provisioning scripts are re-enterant, if something fails it can be restarted at the point at which it failed.
+> Note: Provisioning scripts are reentrant, if something fails it can be restarted at the point at which it failed.

 ## Getting Started